 Visiting Research Scientist

-Jordan Litman, Ph.D., received his B.A. in psychology from Arcadia University in 1994 and his doctorate in Experimental Psychology from the University of South Florida in 2000.
-His major domains of expertise are psychometrics, quasi-experimental design and the use of multivariate statistical methods, such as exploratory and confirmatory factor analysis and path analysis.
-He is also an expert in the development, validation, and application of psychological tests and measures.
+Jordan Litman, Ph.D., received his B.A. in psychology from Arcadia University and both his masters and doctorate in Experimental Psychology from the University of South Florida.
+His major domains of expertise are psychometrics, the development and validation of psychological tests and measures, quasi-experimental design, and the use of multivariate statistical methods, such as exploratory and confirmatory factor analysis and path analysis.

-Jordan is working as a Visiting Research Scientist and research consultant to IHMC Senior Scientist Robert Hoffman on developing new methods of empirically investigating the interface between state and trait epistemic curiosity, critical thinking, and reasoning about the causes of complex “real world” problems.
+Presently, Jordan holds the rank of Associate Professor of Psychology as part-time faculty at the University of Maine at Machias, and is working as a Visiting Research Scientist and research consultant to IHMC Senior Scientist Robert Hoffman on developing new methods of empirically investigating the interface between state and trait epistemic curiosity, critical thinking, and reasoning about the causes of complex “real world” problems.

 Lauriola, M., Litman, J. A., Mussel, P., De Santis, R., Crowson, H.M., & Hoffman, R.R.
 (2015).
 Epistemic curiosity and self-regulation.
 Personality and Individual Differences, 83, 202-207.

 Piotrowski, J.T., Litman, J.A., & Valkenburg, P. (2014).
 Measuring epistemic curiosity in young children.
 Infant and Child Development.
 23, 542-533.

 Litman, J.A. & Mussel, P. (2013).
 Development and validation of German translations of interest- and deprivation-type epistemic curiosity scales.
 Journal of Individual Differences, 34, 59-68.

 Litman, J.A.
 (2010).
 Relationships between measures of I- and D-type curiosity, ambiguity tolerance, and need for closure: An initial test of the wanting-liking model of information- seeking.
 Personality and Individual Differences, 48, 397-402.